How to Import Any CSV, XML, or Excel File into WordPress

-- Go to All Export › New Export and select what post type or custom post type to export.
+- Go to All Export › New Export and select the export post type.

-- Drag and drop to create the export file, then configure the export as required.
+- Drag and drop to create the export file layout.

-- Run the export and download the exported file.
+- Run the export and download the file.

-For further instructions, please see How to Export WordPress to CSV, Excel, and XML.
+For more information on exporting data, please see How to Export WordPress to CSV, Excel, and XML.